-- 1. Agreement to Sell and Purchase. - (a) On the basis of the representations, warranties and agreements of the Company and the Selling Stockholders herein contained and subject to all the terms and conditions of this Agreement, (i) the Company agrees to issue and sell the Company Firm Shares to the several Underwriters, (ii) each Selling Stockholder, severally and not jointly, agrees to sell to the several Underwriters the respective number of Selling Stockholder Firm Shares set forth opposite that Selling Stockholder's name on Schedule II hereto and (iii) each of the Underwriters, severally and not jointly, agrees to purchase from the Company and the Selling Stockholders the respective number of Firm Shares set forth opposite that Underwriter's name in Schedule I hereto, at the purchase price of \$ for each Firm Share.
-The number of Firm Shares to be purchased by each Underwriter from the Company and each Selling Stockholder shall be as nearly as practicable in the same proportion to the total number of Firm Shares being sold by the Company and each Selling Stockholder as the number of Firm Shares being purchased by each Underwriter bears to the total number of Firm Shares to be sold hereunder.
+1. Agreement to Sell and Purchase.

+(a) On the basis of the representations, warranties and agreements of the Company and the Selling Stockholders herein contained and subject to all the terms and conditions of this Agreement, (i) the Company agrees to issue and sell the Firm Shares to the several Underwriters, and (ii) each of the Underwriters, severally and not jointly, agrees to purchase from the Company the respective number of Firm Shares set forth opposite that Underwriter's name in Schedule I hereto, at the purchase price of \$5.115 for each Firm Share.